• Skip to primary navigation

 In this manner “the Eye” sees the room as more organic.
 This is a method that decreases space, however, thus it is not considered functional.
 If you can’t give up that much space, you can place the furniture slightly askew, just subtle enough to add a hint of offsetting the square.

-No doubt putting a piece of furniture against a corner “wastes” space.
+No doubt putting a piece of furniture against a corner is not functional since it “wastes” space.
 It does improve form however, creating more Energy.
 The trick is to find ways to utilize the space in the corner, which would then make form and function one.
-Placing a table with a lamp behind the couch eliminates wasted space but eliminates the glaring angle.
+Placing a table with a lamp behind the couch eliminates wasted space when eliminates the jarring angle.

-In the real world, you probably cannot have every corner roped off.
+In the real world, you probably cannot have every corner rounded off.
 I have an open plan living room, dining area and kitchen.
 With the hall, I have six corners.
-With doors, windows and a lack of space, I was only able to angle three of the six corners.
+With doors, windows and a lack of space, I was only able to angle four of the six corners.
 One was the use of a large plant.
 That was enough, however, to give a circular movement.

-The brain’s use of the Law of Similarity doesn’t make the eye jump from one red item to the other like this:
+The brain’s use of the Law of Similarity doesn’t make the eye jump from one red item to the other like this because the Law of Good Continuation takes over.

 Instead the brain’s use of the Law of Good Continuation makes the eye choose the smoothest path possible like this:

-It is always good for one object to be larger than all the others to give the eye a place to start, also known as the focal point.
+It is always good for one object to be larger, like the couch than all the others to give the eye a place to start, also known as the focal point.

 Laws of Good Continuation and Similarity to create a Circular Movement on a Wall